Cinevva-Inc/vio-play/README.md

 `ln  -s ../../vio-core vio-play/src/core`
 If your OS doesn't support symlinks, just copy vio-core into vio-play/src under the core name.

-> Gamedev.js Jam 2024 visitors: to rebuild the *Mark Yeager and Genesis Vault* game submission, download the game assets pack at https://app.cinevva.com/api/projects/mzb4xt0m1ts/assets/pack.zip.
+> **Gamedev.js Jam 2024 participants**: to rebuild the **Mark Yeager and Genesis Vault** game submission, download the game assets pack at https://app.cinevva.com/api/projects/mzb4xt0m1ts/assets/pack.zip.
 Please note that some of the assets in this pack are licensed from amazing collections of Polygon packs at https://syntystore.com/products/.
 If you want to create your games using these assets, please purchase them from this store.
 You can see all aspects of this game in the online editor at https://app.cinevva.com/edit/mzb4xt0m1ts.

+*Please vote for our game at https://itch.io/jam/gamedevjs-2024/rate/2672249!*